benallemand/ufolep13volley/README.md

     }

-/players_pics/ --> contains photos of players
+- /players_pics/ --> contains photos of players
-/teams_pics/ --> contains photos of teams
+- /teams_pics/ --> contains photos of teams
+- /match_files/ --> contains match sheets

+Used code is

+- PHP/MySQL for server side
+- Sencha for admin client side.
-Used code is PHP/MySQL for server side, Javascript/Sencha ExtJS/Sencha Touch for client side.
+- AngularJS for client side.

 Any contribution is welcome :)